pogo61/backstage-terraform-importer/README.md

 depending on what it finds.

+---
+**NOTE**
+This is an opinionated utility and only supports modules defined in the same repo as the base terraform.
+Future versions may support git/github based modules

 ## Using the utility
 1. clone this repo to your local dev machine
 2. simply type `python3 terraimport.py` in the root directory of the cloned repo